hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medicationdispense-intro.md

-**Example usage scenarios**
+#### Usage scenarios

-The following are example usage scenarios for this profile:
+The following are supported usage scenarios for this profile:

-- TBD
-- TBD
+- Query medications dispensed for a patient
+- Record or update a record of dispense for a patient

-**Profile specific implementation guidance**
+#### Profile specific implementation guidance

-- TBD
+- See the [Medicine information](guidance.html#medicine-information) section for guidance
+- MedicationDispense resources can represent a medication using either a code, or reference a [Medication](http://hl7.org/fhir/R4/medication.html) resource
+  - When referencing a Medication resource, it is preferred the resource is [contained](http://hl7.org/fhir/R4/references.html#contained) but it may be an external resource